iMega/imega.github.io/_posts/2015-07-13-vagrant-docker-syslog-mac.md

   - Syslog
 ---
 A short story about how to make work for yourself Syslog.
 <!--more-->

+A short story about how to make work for yourself Syslog.

 ## Start syslogd on mac